0xyanc/is-case-study/README.md

 * The benefit is to have less work/faster load on the mobile app and smaller payload for short distances but would require more network calls when the user zooms out

 ## Code Design
-Strategy Pattern to allow adding new city with different data format easily.
-ParisParkingSpotServiceImpl was added with mocked data to show this.
+* Strategy Pattern to allow adding new city with different data format easily.
+This is implemented through the map of ParkingSpotService in ParkingSpotController
+* ParisParkingSpotServiceImpl was added with mocked data to show this.

 ### Tests
-Postman collection is used for a scripted set of API requests
+* Postman collection is used for a scripted set of API requests

-## Deployment
-Ideally an image would be created in the CI/CD pipeline and then deployed in a Kubernetes cluster

 ## Improvements
+* Deployment - Ideally an image would be created in the CI/CD pipeline and then deployed in a Kubernetes cluster
-Caching when calling the public APIs with a low TTL for the real time endpoint Authentication / Authorisation ?
+* Caching when calling the public APIs with a low TTL for the real time endpoint
+* Authentication / Authorisation
-Traffic management handling bots / surge of requests Add Logback for file rolling and patterned logs
+* Traffic management handling bots / surge of requests
+* Add Logback for file rolling and patterned logs
+* Configuration files for different environments

 ## TODO
-Get url from config and parse JSON
+* Get url from config and parse JSON
-Unit tests
+* Unit tests